Run by Bangor Business School

 Teaching and Learning Strategy

-Self-study based on the readings.
+Self-study based on the readings and reflection.

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance